 Roger Mortlock is CEO of the Gloucestershire Wildlife Trust, the county’s largest environmental charity with 28,000 members and over 60 nature reserves.
 He joined the Trust in 2013 from the Soil Association where he was Deputy Director and Chair of the Food for Life Partnership.
 Previously he worked in policy, communications and fundraising roles with the Royal Shakespeare Company, the Royal College of Nursing and the national volunteer agency, Community Service Volunteers.
 He is also chair the Soil Association Land Trust which holds productive land in trust for future generations and the Bat Conservation Trust.
 He is Chair of the Gloucestershire Local Nature Partnership and attends the Gloucestershire Local Enterprise Board representing environmental issues.
 He has a particular interest in ecological land management, and programmes that connect people and nature, especially in relation to health and wellbeing.

-Dr Trevor Bentley is the current chair of trustees is a chartered management accountant and an organisational development consultant who has extensive experience working at board level.
-He has been involved as a trustees at Hawkwood for over ten years and intends to continue as chair.
+Dr Trevor Bentley is former Chair of Trustees and is now Hawkwood Advisor on Future Thinking.
+He is a chartered management accountant and an organisational development consultant who has extensive experience working at board level.
+He has been involved in Hawkwood since 2000 and was a Trustee from 2003-2018.